Buckeye Arizona Real Estate Market Report — July 2026

 - Teravalis Floreo Village (Howard Hughes): Information center at 28200 W. Sun Valley Parkway, Buckeye, AZ 85396 ✅.
 The 37,000-acre former Douglas Ranch development opened its first village, Floreo, with builders Brightland Homes, Century Communities, Courtland Communities, KB Home, Lennar, and New Home Co.
 First residents move in late 2026.

 Important disclosure: Buckeye Arizona Real Estate has many subdivisions with CFDs (Community Facilities Districts), special improvement bonds, and HOA fee structures that can add $1,000 to $3,000 per year to a homeowner’s tax bill beyond the standard Maricopa County rate.
 Verrado, Sundance, Festival Ranch, and most active master plans have CFD overlays.
-Always review the full Cost of Ownership disclosure with a dedicated full-time buyer’s agent before signing a builder purchase agreement.
-Builders are also offering meaningful rate buydowns and closing cost credits in May 2026, but those incentives often require use of the builder’s preferred lender, which usually carries higher long-term costs.
-A buyer’s agent who specializes in new construction will model both scenarios before you commit.
+Always review the full Cost of Ownership disclosure with a dedicated buyer’s agent before signing a builder purchase agreement.
+Builders are offering meaningful rate buydowns and closing cost credits in July 2026, but those incentives often require use of the builder’s preferred lender, which usually carries higher long-term costs.

 Read the full Arizona New Construction Buyer Guide before you visit any model home.

-Attached housing inventory in Buckeye Arizona Real Estate is limited compared to the rest of the West Valley.
-Most condo and townhome product is concentrated inside Verrado’s Main Street District (Main Street Lofts) and a handful of newer infill projects.
-The total attached inventory across the city sits well below 75 active listings in May 2026, which is small relative to the 1,700 active single-family listings, but the segment exists and is meaningful for relocation buyers, downsizing 55+ households, and first-time buyer entry-level inventory.
+Yes, but inventory is limited.
+Buckeye Arizona condos for sale total approximately 60 active attached listings in July 2026, which is small compared to the 1,800 active single-family listings.
+Most are concentrated inside Verrado’s Main Street District (Main Street Lofts) and a handful of newer infill projects.
+The segment exists and is meaningful for relocation buyers, downsizing 55+ households, and first-time buyer entry-level inventory.

 - Lanai at Buckeye… newer build-to-rent and condo-ready community in the central Buckeye corridor (verify address on contact for the most current parcel inventory ✅).
 Single-level attached product.